AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

   ``in out`` parameter, except for the case when it is passed to the call of an attribute subprogram.

-This rule has no parameters.
+The rule has an optional parameter for +R option:

+*Ignore_Component_Assignments*
+  Ignore assignments to subcomponents of an ``out`` parameter when detecting if the parameter is assigned.

 .. warning:: This rule only detects a trivial case of an unassigned variable and doesn't provide a guarantee that there is no uninitialized access.
-   The rule does not check function parameters (starting from Ada 2012 functions can have ``out`` parameters).
    It is not a replacement for rigorous check for uninitialized access provided by advanced static analysis tools.

 .. rubric:: Example